kaltura/kaltura-player-js/docs/request-response-manipulation.md

 ## Response Params

-Each response object that getting to the response filter contains the followings:
+Each response object contains the followings:

 `url: string` - The URI which was loaded.
 `originalUrl: string` - The original URI before any redirects.